Introduction

 Address Risk Management/ Quality Control

 The government is often concerned about risk management and mitigation, so it’s important to address these issues in your proposal.
 Describe how you will manage risks associated with the project and outline your plans for quality assurance and control.
+In some cases/ industries, these could provide you a differentiator.

 Provide a Detailed Project Schedule